-'Beauty And The Beast' Review: Original's Plot Holes Filled
+New 'Beauty And The Beast' Finally Fills The Original's Most Annoying Plot Hole

 Warning: Major "Beauty and the Beast" spoilers ahead.
 This disclaimer is a binding contract that forbids you from tweeting rude things to me when you're pissed that you found out new info from the reboot before you saw it.